zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/delete-matched-and-one-not-condition.md

-# Delete Matched and One Not Condition
+# Delete Matched and one NOT Condition

 ## Description